 Our industry is characterized by the existence of a large number of patents and frequent claims and related litigation regarding patent and other intellectual property rights.
 In particular, leading companies in the telecommunications industry have extensive patent portfolios.
-From time to time, third parties have asserted, and may assert in the future, patent, copyright, trademark and other intellectual property rights against us or our customers.
+Also, patent infringement claims and litigation by entities that purchase or control patents, but do not produce goods or services covered by the claims of such patents (so-called "non-practicing entities" or "NPEs"), have increased rapidly over the last decade or so.
+From time to time, third parties, including NPEs, have asserted, and may assert in the future, patent, copyright, trademark and other intellectual property rights against us or our customers.
 Our suppliers and their customers, including us, may have similar claims asserted against them.
 A number of third parties, including companies with greater financial and other resources than us, have asserted patent rights to technologies that are important to us.

-Any future intellectual property litigation, regardless of its outcome, could result in substantial expense and significant diversion of the efforts of our management and technical personnel.
+Any intellectual property litigation, regardless of its outcome, could result in substantial expense and significant diversion of the efforts of our management and technical personnel.
 An adverse determination in any such proceeding could subject us to significant liabilities and temporary or permanent injunctions and require us to seek licenses from third parties or pay royalties that may be substantial.
 Furthermore, necessary licenses may not be available on terms satisfactory to us, or at all.
 An unfavorable outcome on any such litigation matter could require that we pay substantial damages, could require that we pay ongoing royalty payments, or could prohibit us from selling certain of our products.
 Any such outcome could have a material and adverse effect on our business, operating results, financial condition and cash flows.

-In October 2011, Avid Technology, Inc. filed a complaint in the United States District Court for the District of Delaware, alleging that our Omneon Media Grid product infringes two patents held by Avid.
-The complaint seeks injunctive relief and damages.
-We are currently evaluating our position with respect to these patents.
-At this time, we cannot predict the outcome of this matter.
-An unfavorable outcome of this matter could adversely affect our business, operating results, financial position and cash flows.
+In October 2011, Avid Technology, Inc. filed a complaint in the United States District Court for the District of Delaware, alleging that our Media Grid product infringes two patents held by Avid.
+In June 2012, Avid served a subsequent complaint, alleging that Harmonic's Spectrum product infringes one patent held by Avid.
+The complaints seek injunctive relief and damages.
+At this time, we cannot predict the outcome of either of these matters.
+An unfavorable outcome of either of these matters, or any other intellectual property infringement action, could materially and adversely affect our business, operating results, financial position and cash flows.